SubhanAamirX0/Encapsulation--C-Sharp/README.md

 ### "Protected" Access Modifier

 Protected access specifier allows a child class to access the member variables and member functions of its base class.
 This way it helps in implementing inheritance.
-We will discuss this in more details in the inheritance chapter.

 #### Example